very-scary-scenario/nkd.su/PANIC.md

 and have the site run.
 There's still some stuff to do if you want to be able to accept votes and generally be responsible, though:

-- Get the streaming API client up and running.
-    - This is the thing that should be importing votes for you.
-You can fire it up with `python manage.py listen_for_votes`.
-I recommend setting up a [supervisor](http://supervisord.org/) instance to look after that, but running it in a screen or tmux session will probably do in a pinch.
 - Set up some more management commands (stuff you run by invoking `python manage.py [command]`) as cron jobs.
-    - Just in case the streaming API misses stuff or goes down for a period of time, you should run the `refresh_votes` management command every two minutes or so.
+    - You should run the `refresh_votes` management command every two minutes or so.
     - So that we don't start getting broken images for Twitter users who've changed their avatar since they last voted, you should run the `update_broken_twitter_avatars` management command daily.